Laura6826/computer_infrastructure_assignments/README.md

 pip install -r requirements.txt
 ```

-, or you can manually install each of the libraries below.+
+,or you can manually install each of the libraries below.+

 ```ruby
   import pandas as pd